ropensci/smapr/README.md

 <img src="man/figures/extract-data-1.png" style="display: block; margin: auto;" />

-The path “Soil\_Moisture\_Retrieval\_Data/soil\_moisture” was determined from the output of `list_smap(downloads, all = TRUE)`, which lists all of the data contained in SMAP data files.
+The path “Soil_Moisture_Retrieval_Data/soil_moisture” was determined from the output of `list_smap(downloads, all = TRUE)`, which lists all of the data contained in SMAP data files.

 ### Saving GeoTIFF output

-The raster stack can be saved as a GeoTIFF using the `writeRaster` function from the raster pacakge.
+The data can be saved as a GeoTIFF using the `writeRaster` function from the terra pacakge.

 ``` r
 writeRaster(sm_raster, "sm_raster.tif")